ConsenSysMesh/Fae/docs/Specification.md

 be open, each with an *escrow ID* that contains the type of escrowed value but *not* the value itself.

-  - An escrow account can be created in any code.
-If an account remains open when a transaction terminates, a new entry is automatically created to store its value.
-It accepts as an argument the signature of the entry ID with the transaction key, and returns a new escrow ID for the old account.
-The new entry's label is the original escrow ID.

-  - Escrow IDs are only valid during the transaction in which they are created.
+  - An escrow account can be created in any `Fae` code (which only occurs in a `ContractResult`; see above).
+It is an error for an account to remain open when a transaction completes.
+Escrow IDs are only valid during the transaction in which they are created.

-  - An escrow account is created with an *access control token*, which functions similarly to a contract's argument except that the token's value is not used and not accumulated; only its presence is required.
+  - An escrow account is created with an *access control token*, whose presence proves that the caller is authorized to close the escrow account.
 An escrow account may be *closed* with a token of this type, returning its *private value* and invalidating its escrow ID.

   - Each escrow account has a *private value*, its actual contents, and a *public value*.
 Regardless of access control, the account may be *peeked